chuaweien/portfolio/Ames Housing Sales/README.md

 <br>Figure 6 Actual Sale Price vs Predicted Sale Price for Lasso Regression

 ![Figure 7: RSME table of models](https://github.com/cweien3008/portfolio/blob/main/Ames%20Housing%20Sales/Picture%207.png)
-<br>Figure 7: RSME table of models
+<br>Figure 7: RMSE table of models

-Then we calculate the Root Squared Mean Error of each model and compare them as shown in the table above (Figure 7).
-Ridge has the least Root Squared Mean Error which shows that it is the best model in this case.
+Then we calculate the Root Mean Square Error of each model and compare them as shown in the table above (Figure 7).
+Ridge has the least Root Mean Square Error which shows that it is the best model in this case.
 Also, as can be seen from the 4 graphs, Ridge has the least outliers from the linear trend.

 ### Key Findings & Insights